laekettavong/MochaUnitTest/README.md

-# SimpleTestRunner
+# MochaUnitTest
-A simple test runner to demonstrate the bare bones approach to writing unit tests using nothing more than Node's native assertion module.
-In that no third-party libraries were used.
-To that end, various string, number, and date utility functions were created and tested against for behavior predictability when they are invoked with numerous values and data types.
+Like [SimpleTestRunner](https://github.com/laekettavong/SimpleTestRunner), this is a simple demonstration on how to create/run unit tests against a few arbitrary string, number, and date functions.
+Unlike SimpleTestRunner, this uses `mocha`, `chai` assertion/expect, and `eslint`.
+To that end, corresponding utility classes were created and tested against for behavior predictability when they are invoked with expected and unexpected arguments.